 - Paper FA2, Maintaining Financial Records

 - Paper FFA, Financial Accounting

 - Paper F1, Accountant in Business

 - Paper F4 (ENG) and (GLO), Corporate and Business Law

 Students who take their exams by CBE report high levels of satisfaction.
 You too can benefit from the following advantages of CBEs:

 CBEs are available on-demand, meaning that you can take them at any point throughout the year.
-Students tell us they love the flexibility of not being restricted to the June and December exam sittings.
+Students tell us they love the flexibility of not being restricted to a fixed exam schedule.
 While we hope that you will pass first time, a key advantage of CBE is that you can take your resit much sooner while the subject knowledge is fresh in your mind.

 Instant results are provided, so if you sit a CBE you will know immediately if you have passed so you don’t have to spend the next few weeks waiting.

 We are constantly updating our CBE centre network, recruiting more centres to make it more convenient for you to take our exams.
 All CBE centres are approved by ACCA to ensure they all meet our high standards before we add them to our network.
 Visit the CBE page to find the latest list of centres in your area in the related documents area at the bottom of the page.

 In addition to growing our centre network, we have also been looking at how we can make the CBE experience more intuitive, leaving you to focus on your exam, rather than the software itself.
 ACCA’s new CBE platform was launched in late February 2014 so please be sure to familiarise yourself with the new CBE experience by looking at our showcases and specimen exams before you take your live exam.
 You can also find further detail on some of the improvements to the CBE experience outlined later in this article.